~ Ed Slott, CPA

 Ask for a sample case study and the 14-page e-booklet, Efficient Roth Conversion

-3. Payment of investing costs on money that’s not yours
+2. Payment of investing fees/commissions on money that’s not yours

 Like traditional retirement accounts, Roth accounts also grow tax deferred.
 That means they grow and compound faster than taxable Non-Qualified accounts.